Sooner or later, a growing business will need a server of some sort to allow staff to share information and collaborate.

 CPU: Intel Xeon E3-1226 v3 | Graphics: Intel HD Graphics P4600 | RAM: 4GB | Storage: 2 x 1TB HDD | Connectivity: 9 x USB 2.0, serial, video, 2 x DisplayPort, audio, Gigabit Ethernet | Dimensions (W x D x H): 17.5 x 42.5 x 43cm

 Lenovo took over IBM's x86 server range back in 2014 and has built on the best of the ThinkServer tradition.
 The TS140 is the most affordable of the range and is a 4U enterprise-class server that competes with the Dell T20.
-It comes with support for RAID 0,1,10 and 5 (via an on-board controller) with two 1TB 7200RPM hard disk drives in the boot.
-Like the competition, this one can accommodate up to four 3.5-inch HDDs, which means that it can go up to 32TB when loaded with 8TB models.
+It comes with support for RAID 0,1,10 and 5 (via an on-board controller) with two 1TB 7200RPM hard disk drives.
+Like the competition, this one can accommodate up to four 3.5-inch HDDs in total, which means that it can go up to 32TB of storage when loaded with 8TB models.
 The Intel Xeon E3-1226 V3 processor should be powerful enough for small and medium enterprises.

 Lenovo also claims that the acoustics of the TS140 are even quieter than a typical library at 26 decibels.
 As is the case for the competition, you also get an impressive array of ports and connectors: eight USB ports, four PCI/PCI-e slots, three video connectors (including a pair of DisplayPorts), Serial, Gigabit Ethernet and three audio connectors.

 You're looking at the fine line between workstations and servers